All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\begin{prop} Let $\mathcal K$ be a hereditary Ramsey class of ordered structures, $\str{U}$ its \Fraisse{} limit, $\str{A}$ be a finite substructure of $\str{U}$ and $\phi$ an equivalence formula on copies of $\str{A}$.
-Then $\phi$ has either one or infinitely many equivalence classes. \end{prop} \begin{proof} Assume to the contrary that $\phi$ is an equivalence formula on copies of $\str{A}$ which define $k$ equivalence classes, $k>1$.
+\begin{prop} Let $\mathcal K$ be a hereditary Ramsey class of ordered $L$-structures, $\str{U}$ its \Fraisse{} limit, $\str{A}$ be a finite substructure of $\str{U}$ and $\phi$ an equivalence formula on copies of $\str{A}$.
+Then $\phi$ has either one or infinitely many equivalence classes. \end{prop} \begin{proof} Assume to the contrary that $\phi$ is an equivalence formula on copies of $\str{A}$ which defines $k$ equivalence classes, $\infty>k>1$.
 It is well known that from ultrahomogeneity we can assume that $\phi$ is quantifier free.
-Consequently there is a finite substructure $\str{B}\in \mathcal K$ that contain a structure induced by two such copies of $\str{A}$ that belongs to different equivalence classes of $\phi$.
-We then claim that there is no $C\in \mathcal K$ such that $\str{C}\longrightarrow (\str{B})^\str{A}_k$ because copies of $\str{A}$ in $\str{C}$ can be coloured according to the equivalence classes of $\mathcal K$. \end{proof} \begin{remark} Recall that tuples $\vec{a}$ and $\vec{b}$ have the same \emph{strong type} if $\phi(\vec{a},\vec{b})$ holds for every equivalence formula $\phi$ with finitely many equivalence classes.
+Consequently, there is a finite substructure $\str{B}\subseteq \str U$ that contains two such copies of $\str{A}$ which belong to two different equivalence classes of $\phi$.
+Partition $\str U\choose \str A$ to $k$ equivalence classes of $\phi$.
+Since $\phi$ is quantifier free, we get that there is no $\widetilde{\str B}\in {\str U \choose \str B}$ such that $\widetilde{\str B}\choose \str A$ would lie in a single equivalence class.
+Clearly, this implies that there is no $\str C\in \mathcal K$ such that $\str{C}\longrightarrow (\str{B})^\str{A}_k$, hence contradicting the Ramsey property. \end{proof} \begin{remark} Recall that tuples $\vv{a}$ and $\vv{b}$ have the same \emph{strong type} if $\phi(\vv{a},\vv{b})$ holds for every equivalence formula $\phi$ with finitely many equivalence classes.
 By the above observation it follows that the automorphism group of the \Fraisse{} limit of a Ramsey class must also fix strong types (such automorphisms are considered, for example, in~\cite{Ivanov1997}). \end{remark}

-For a given equivalence formula $\phi$ with finitely many equivalence classes it is possible to lift the language by explicit relations representing the individual equivalence classes.
+For a given equivalence formula $\phi$ with finitely many equivalence classes it is possible to lift the language by explicitly adding relations representing the individual equivalence classes.
 This will be demonstrated on two examples in this section.

-More generally, when given subclass $\K$ defines more equivalences than the class $\mathcal R$ it is contained in, Theorem~\ref{thm:mainstrong} can not be applied directly.
-This holds also for the cases of equivalence formulas with infinitely many equivalence classes.
-In such cases we will add an artificial elements, closure relations and apply Theorem~\ref{thm:mainstrongclosures} as shown in Section~\ref{sec:examplesclosure}.
+Our first example is a simple class with a perhaps surprising Ramsey lift.
+The important property of this example is that equivalences are definable on pairs of vertices rather than singletons (for which we have already discussed $\{1,3\}$-metric spaces as an example).